 In addition to the textbook oral antibiotics option, several home remedies for cellulitis have been shown to be effective in treating the condition, delivering satisfactory results for infection cessation.
 In eastern medicine, there has been a growing focus on using alternatives to antibiotics when possible.
 This keeps the body from developing a high degree of resistance to antibiotic medication, allowing for it to be more effective when treating bacterial diseases that do not have alternative treatment plans available.

 Garlic is regarded as one of the most powerful natural agents to combat bacterial and viral infections.
 Because of the strong properties it contains, garlic has been shown to overcome antibacterial resistant strains (x).

-When using garlic to combat cellulitis, it is best to either consume several cloves daily while the infection is present or crush the cloves and heat in a solution, such as coconut oil, and apply it directly to the skin.
+When using garlic extract powder to combat cellulitis, it is best to either consume several cloves daily while the infection is present or crush the cloves and heat in a solution, such as coconut oil, and apply it directly to the skin.
 The latter option is not ideal for those who have skin sensitivity as it may cause added irritation.

 Turmeric is a powerful antibiotic and antiseptic agent that also has anti-inflammatory properties.
 Because of its versatility, turmeric has the potential to treat cellulitis as an infection while simultaneously combating its associated symptoms, such as swelling and inflammation (x).

 Turmeric can be consumed through a variety of means for medicinal purposes.
 It can be combined with boiled milk and drank daily, consumed daily in curcumin powder or made into a paste with honey and oil that is applied to the affected area directly on a daily basis.